Every once in a while, prospective tenants ask us a loaded question: “Is this rental property privately-owned?”.

 How security deposit protocols are handled

 The handling of the security deposit is a point of contention between tenants and management, no matter what the property management structure is.
-One benefit to working with a property management company is that they’re less likely to withhold a deposit when they’re not legally allowed to do so, as they typically know the local tenancy laws backwards and forwards.
+One benefit of working with a property management company is that they’re less likely to withhold a deposit when they’re not legally allowed to do so, as they typically know the local tenancy laws backwards and forwards.

 So, tenants: Don’t ask, “Is this property privately-owned?”, as the majority of the rental property in the US is privately-owned.
 Instead, ask the better question, “Is this property professionally-managed or individually-managed?”.